cabmoomoo/dsp-calc/README.md

 # Factorio Calculator

-This is the repostory for the [Factorio Calculator](https://kirkmcdonald.github.io/calc.html), a tool for calculating resource requirements and production ratios in the game [Factorio](https://factorio.com/).
+This is the repostory for the [Dyson Sphere Program Calculator](https://cabmoomoo.github.io/dsp-calc/), a tool for calculating resource requirements and production ratios in the game [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

+# WIP

+Everything below this point is carry-over from the Factorio Calculator.
+If/when I get close to finallizing the project, I'll hopefully get around to updating this.

 ## Running locally